 Once they’re cleared to return to work from their physicians, make sure you have a return to work program in place.
 They can include a change to their original job duties until they can return to their original job.

 Having these programs helps companies save money by reducing disability claim costs and cutting training time for hiring new employees.

-You'll want to pay attention to your EMR since it can easily change your insurance premiums.
+You’ll want to take a closer look on your EMR since it can easily change your insurance premiums.

 How they determine your EMR: